crazycapivara/imapy/README.md

 # imapy
 (Another) Python imap package on top of imaplib with the intention to keep things simple but flexible.
-Therefor, searching and fetching, dealing with mailboxes etc. is simplified but messages are only parsed in a minimal way.
-By default they are returned as (simple) Message objects created by the python standard email module in the form of a generator.
+Therefor, searching and fetching, dealing with mailboxes etc. is simplified but messages are only parsed in a minimal way by default.
+They are returned as (simple) Message objects created by the python standard email module in the form of a generator.
 ```Python
 uids, msgs = mbox["INBOX"](UNSEEN)
 ```
 So you can iterate over found messages and apply several parsing functions to them suitable to your needs.
-Hence, the included utility module "imapy.utils" contains already a lot of parsing functions ... this modular approach (more function than class based) allows adding needed parsing functions not already included in imapy.utils in an easy way.
+Hence, the included utility module "imapy.utils" contains already a lot of parsing functions ...
+This modular approach (more function than class based) allows adding needed parsing functions not already included in imapy.utils in an easy way.
 Extend the lib to your needs!

 # Usage
 ```Python